post-title

 Hepatitis B can be transmitted through unprotected sexual contact.
 Vaccination is recommended for sexually active individuals who are not in long-term, mutually monogamous relationships.

-Treatment Options for Hepatitis
+What Are the Treatment Options Available for Hepatitis?

 For individuals who contract hepatitis, treatment options vary depending on the type: